madoar/angular-archwizard/README.md

 public wizard: WizardComponent;
 ```

-After obtaining a `WizardComponent` object, you can then obtain the `WizardState` instance of the wizard via `wizard.model` and
-the `NavigationMode` instance via `wizard.navigation`.

 ### Customizing the wizard stylesheets
 Sometimes you like to use your own custom CSS for some parts of the wizard like its navigation bar.
 This is quite easy to do.